Lichfield Cathedral School: Houses

 Each pupil is assigned to a house upon entry.
 The houses are named after famous people associated with Lichfield.

 Music

 The Cathedral School is noted for its strong musical tradition.
 In 2011, the Cathedral Choir broadcast their Christmas Day Eucharist live on BBC One and most recently, they sang live on BBC Radio 3 for its Evensong programme.
 At age 13, boys whose voices have changed may receive music scholarships at the school or elsewhere.
-A new girls' choir was started in 2006 for girls aged 10 to 14, and more recently the choir was admitted into the cathedral's choral foundation.
+A new girls' choir was started in 2006 for 10-14 year-olds and, more recently, the choir was admitted into the cathedral's choral foundation.